KevinDai99/ParkinsonsProgressionModel/README.md

 Our team developed models using data on protein and peptide levels over time in both individuals with PD, as well as in normal age-matched healthy controls.
 By doing so, we aim to uncover significant insights into the molecular changes that occur as PD advances, potentially leading to a groundbreaking discovery.

-## Research Parameters
-1. Are there any patients that are outliers?
-2. Statistical significance of the mean of protein abundance overtime?
-3. Correlation Matrix (Which features are not correlated to disease progression?)
-4. Covariance Matrix (Which features are correlated with each other?)
-5. Variance Threshold (Which features don’t have any variance among each other)
-6. What is the Mean Square Error?
-7. Do any models outperform the other?
-8. Are there any outliers regarding the MSE?

 ## Description of the Data

 1. Data Preparation: Combine the datasets (train_clinical_data.csv, train_peptides.csv, train_proteins.csv) into a single dataset using patient ID as the common key.
 Clean and preprocess the data to remove missing values, outliers, and other inconsistencies.